Carol P. Prentice

 These are the ideas that led to the organization of the first International Congress of Alexander Teachers, held at Stony Brook University, New York in August 1986.
 This was followed by a second Congress in Brighton, England in 1988, and the third Congress in the summer of 1991 in Engelberg, Switzerland.

 My experience as Director of each event was dramatically different.
 At Stony Brook University, the moment Marjory & Dr. Barlow, Marjorie Barstow, Walter & Dilys Carrington, and Patrick Macdonald walked on stage together in front of 250 Alexander Teachers and trainees, I was overwhelmed with emotion.
-A deep feeling of gratitude to these Master Teachers for agreeing to come together and travelling the great distance to Stony Brook was coexisting with my fear that old wounds might open up over the next six days.
-Fortunately my fears did not materialize, and the Congress was a success allowing a breath of fresh air to enter into our growing international community.
+A deep feeling of gratitude to these Master Teachers for agreeing to come together and traveling the great distance to Stony Brook was coexisting with my fear that old wounds might open up over the next six days.
+Fortunately, my fears did not materialize, and the Congress was a success allowing a breath of fresh air to enter into our growing international community.
 A new but tentative spirit of cooperation developed which opened the way for a second Congress.

 Over 500 Alexander teachers and trainees attended the second Congress at the University of Sussex in Brighton, creating an astounding event.
 Everything went smoothly, however, I became aware of the fact that we were depending very heavily on the first generation teachers.
 Their understanding and years of experience were vital, but perhaps depending on them was giving us a false sense of security.
 The primary focus of this event continued to be on classes led by these Master Teachers.
 Possibly a shift in focus could begin to occur.

 Engelberg, Switzerland, three years later, was a significant turning point.
-The whole feeling and atmosphere of this third Congress was much lighter and easier.
+The whole feeling and atmosphere of this third Congress were much lighter and easier.
 We were very fortunate to have Marjory & Dr. Barlow, Marjorie Barstow, Walter & Dilys; Carrington and Dick & Elisabeth Walker, all teaching Master Classes.
 However, there were also daily Master Classes taught by sixteen 2nd & 3rd Generation teachers*, representing a wide spectrum of the Alexander community.
 The response to these classes by the almost 500 teachers and trainees at this Congress was extremely positive and indicated to us that this had been a move in the right direction.

-The reason these three International Congresses worked as well as they did was because they were open to all Alexander teachers and trainees worldwide, whether they chose to belong to a professional organization or not.
+The reason these three International Congresses worked as well as they did was that they were open to all Alexander teachers and trainees worldwide, whether they chose to belong to a professional organization or not.
 The Congresses were opportunities for Alexander teachers from all over the world to gather, celebrate and strengthen their work, no matter their affiliation.
 These events allowed a common ground of understanding and exploration to begin to develop.
 Diversity and unity worked side by side.

 This open policy continued on to 1994 at the University of New South Wales in Sydney, Australia where the 4th International Congress was held.
 Professor David Garlick was the new Director.
 (Dr. Garlick trained in Sydney as an Alexander teacher.)
 As the decades unfolded, Alexander Technique Congresses in Israel, Germany, England, Switzerland, and Ireland continued this spirit of openness and inclusiveness.